JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 run(E`JuliaRL_FisherBRC_Pendulum(type)`)
 run(E`JuliaRL_PLAS_Pendulum(type)`)
 ```
-`type` represents the method of collecting dataset. `type` can be `random`, `medium` or `expert`. `random` represents dataset generated by random agent, and `medium` uses an agent trained from scratch to convergence, and `expert` uses an agent that has converged.
+`type` represents the method of collecting dataset, which can be `random`, `medium` or `expert`. `random` means dataset generated by the random agent, and `medium` uses an agent trained from scratch to convergence, and `expert` uses an agent that has converged.
 For example:

 ```julia
 run(E`JuliaRL_BCQ_Pendulum(medium)`)
 ```

 ## Conclusion
-The implemented algorithms include the mainstream of the policy constraint method in offline reinforcement learning (including distribution matching, support constrain, implicit constraint, behavior cloning).
-And these algorithms include discrete and continuous action spaces.
-Besides, we test it in different datasets.
+The implemented algorithms in this project contain most of the policy constraint methods in offline reinforcement learning (including distribution matching, support constrain, implicit constraint, behavior cloning).
+And these algorithms cover both discrete and continuous action spaces.
+Besides, we have them tested with various datasets, including random, medium, and expert.